JEFF BEZOS – Amazon founder

 “Montessori has helped me become the person that I am today,” says the Golden State Warriors’ Stephen Curry, the best 3-point shooter in a single season in NBA history.
 In the above video the NBA standout reflects on the impact of his early Montessori education.
 “Montessori gave me a lot of confidence at a young age,” says Curry.
 “I used to love it when I’d come to school because there was something new I was going to learn every single day.”

-JOHN & JOAN CUSACK – Actor and screenwriter, and Academy award-nominated actress, respectively
+JOHN & JOAN CUSACK – Actors and screenwriters

 This sister-brother team, each of whom also has a hefty solo reputation, are not conventional heroes.
 That the former Montessorians’ work is described as “idiosyncratic”, “offbeat” and “fiercely original” is consistent with their belief in “a kind of Joseph Campbell theory of pursuing bliss.
 Whatever excites you is what you should be doing”.